Coastal hazards: Policies

-Structural mitigation is the current solution to eroding beaches and movement of sand is the use of engineered structures along the coast have been short lived and are only an illusion of safety to the public that result in long term damage of the coastline.
-Structural management deals with the use of the following: groins which are man-made solution to longshore current movements up and down the coast.
-The use of groins is efficient to some extent yet cause erosion and sand build up further down the beaches.
+Structural mitigation is the current solution to eroding beaches and movement of sand is the use of engineered structures along the coast have been short-lived and are only an illusion of safety to the public that result in long term damage of the coastline.
+Structural management deals with the use of the following: groins which are man-made solutions to longshore current movements up and down the coast.
+The use of groins is efficient to some extent yet causes erosion and sand build-up further down the beaches.
 Bulkheads are man-made structures that help protect the homes built along the coast and other bodies of water that actually induce erosion in the long run.
 Jetties are structures built to protect sand movement into the inlets where boats for fishing and recreation move through.
 The use of nonstructural mitigation is the practice of using organic and soft structures for solutions to protect against coastal hazards.
 These include artificial dunes, which are used to create dunes that have been either developed on or eroded.
-There needs to be at least two lines of dunes before any development can occur.
+There need to be at least two lines of dunes before any development can occur.
 Beach Nourishment is a major source of nonstructural mitigation to ensure that beaches are present for the communities and for the protection of the coastline.
 Vegetation is a key factor when protecting from erosion, specifically for to help stabilize dune erosion.